awsdocs/aws-doc-sdk-examples/javav2/example_code/ec2/Readme.md

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-*Amazon EC2 is a web service that provides resizable computing capacityâ€”literally, servers in Amazon's data centersâ€”that you use to build and host your software systems.*
+Amazon EC2 is a web service that provides secure, resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.

 ## ⚠ Important